Storhaug

-Storhaug is a borough of the city of Stavanger which lies in the southwestern part of the large municipality of Stavanger in Rogaland county, Norway.
+Storhaug is a borough of the city of Stavanger which lies in the southwestern part of the large Stavanger Municipality in Rogaland county, Norway.
 This borough includes the traditional city centre and main harbor along the Byfjorden.
 It is located east of Eiganes og Våland borough and south of the island borough of Hundvåg.
-The 6.43 km2 borough has a population (2016) of 16,544.
+The 6.43 km2 borough has a population (2024) of 18,547.
 This gives the borough a population density of 2573 PD/km2.

 Neighbourhoods

 Although the borders of "neighbourhoods" (delområder) do not correspond exactly to the borough borders, Storhaug roughly consists of the following neighbourhoods: Johannes, Nylund, Varden, Paradis, Bergjeland, and Øyane.

 Politics

-Storhaug borough is led by a municipal borough council (kommunedelsutvalg).
-The council consists of 11 members, with the following party allegiances:
+The borough is not independently self-governing, but it falls under the municipal council for Stavanger Municipality.
+The municipal council has delegated some responsibilities to the a borough council (bydelsutvalg) for Storhaug.
+The borough council consists of 11 members.
+The tables below show the current and historical composition of the borough council by political party.